dkkinyua/django-auth/README.md

 # django-auth
-A Django Auth boilerplate I use for my applications.
+A Django Auth boilerplate I use for my applications, built with rest-framework-simplejwt and rest-framework.